Tips When Running Your Pool

 - Noise – Also, consider the sound produced by your pool pump.
 If possible, buy a stealth pool pump, efficient and noise-free.
 If you are maintaining a residential pool, your neighbors will thank you later.

-To conclude, running your pool pump for 24 hours is not a bad thing.
-It is actually ideal to do so.
+To conclude, running your pool pump for 24 hours is not a bad thing, and it is ideal to do so.

 But since it can significantly increase pool maintenance costs, we suggest only running your pump for 12 hours or less, depending on the size of your pool and your pump’s efficiency.